 9. Lake Macquarie Variety Playground – Lake Macquarie, New South Wales, Australia

 This massive inclusive playground at Australia’s Lake Macquarie is alleged to be the biggest play park in the southern hemisphere.
 Lake Macquarie Variety Playground was commissioned by the local city council and covers almost five acres of land.
-It features an array of swings – including a wheelchair-accessible Liberty Swing – plus touch-friendly totem poles for kids with visual disabilities, an enormous slide, musical apparatus, a play boat that can be enjoyed by wheelchair users, a maze, a secluded area for quiet time, and much more.
+It features an array of swings – including a wheelchair-accessible Liberty Swing – plus touch-friendly totem poles for kids with visual impairment, an enormous slide, musical apparatus, a play boat that can be enjoyed by wheelchair users, a maze, a secluded area for quiet time, and much more.
 “I have a child with a disability.
 This park is both fun and great for developing the motor skills she requires,” said one visitor.
-The $5 million facility was unveiled in October 2011, and during the same year it received the Best Play Space in Australia accolade from Parks and Leisure Australia.
+The $5 million facility was unveiled in 2011, and during the same year it received the Best Play Space in Australia accolade from Parks and Leisure Australia.

 8. Hope Park – Frisco, Texas

 Hope Park in Frisco, Texas, was the vision of Jenni Jensen, who had to deal with a lack of amenities in the area that were suitable for her daughter with Down’s syndrome.
 Jensen connected with Rene Sinclair and Shannon Swarbrick, and together they pressed ahead with the idea for Hope Park, which is believed to have cost almost $600,000 to build.
 Designed by Leathers & Associates, the recreational space includes ramps along with a smooth, squashy surface for people in wheelchairs.
 It also comes set with special swings, a roller slide, sensory equipment and musical instruments.
 Interestingly, local author Kristan Olfers produced a children’s book called One Park for All whose profits went towards the playground’s development.